Sideburns: History

+Sideburns are present on statues and masks of Romans dating back to the 1st Century.
+Elagabalus is depicted with sideburns and a mustache.

 Following the fashion in Europe young South American criollos adopted sideburns.
 Many of the independence heroes of South America, including José de San Martín, Manuel Belgrano, Antonio José de Sucre, Bernardo O'Higgins, José Miguel Carrera, and Antonio Nariño had sideburns and are as such depicted on numerous paintings, coins and banknotes.

 Nineteenth-century sideburns were often far more extravagant than those seen today, similar to what are now called mutton chops, but considerably more extreme.
 In period literature, "side whiskers" usually refers to this style, in which the whiskers hang well below the jaw line.
 As with beards, sideburns went quickly out of fashion in the early twentieth century.
 In World War I, in order to secure a seal on a gas mask, men had to be clean-shaven; this did not affect mustaches.

 In 1936, President Franklin Roosevelt briefly experimented with sideburns on a yachting cruise, provoking laughter from wife Eleanor.
 Sideburns made a comeback in the mid-1950s when Marlon Brando sported them as the title character in The Wild One (1953).
 Further spurred by Elvis Presley, sideburns were sported by "hoods", "greasers", and "rockers" seeking to highlight their rebellious post-pubescent manliness.
 Sideburns later gained popularity in the counterculture of the 1960s: the struggle of a New Jersey youth to wear sideburns to his public high school graduation made a newspaper article in 1967.
 Sideburns were associated with young mods and hippies, but in the '70s became prevalent in all walks of life.
 "Lambchop" sideburns also became a symbol of the gay club scenes of San Francisco and Sydney, as did the handlebar mustache.
 For the most part, sideburns have never gone out of fashion.
 They have continued to be popular among rock musicians, and even become a notable feature of such musicians like Stephen Stills, Neil Young, George Jones, and Lemmy.

-Notable 21st century examples include Emmanuel Macron, Cem Özdemir, Viktor Yushchenko, David Pountney, Adam Sandler, John Lithgow and David Tennant.
+Notable 21st century examples include Emmanuel Macron (though his are short), Javier Milei, Cem Özdemir, Viktor Yushchenko, David Pountney, Adam Sandler, John Lithgow and David Tennant.

 Because of sideburns' multifarious history, they may be seen as stuffily Victorian; an indicator of roughness, vice, or rebelliousness; a characteristic of rock 'n' roll; or merely a retro fashion revival.